How are sentiment and emotional analysis different?

 Relative Insight's emotional analysis capabilities go deeper than sentiment analysis, enabling you to take a more sophisticated approach to understanding audiences.
 For example, the platform will be able to tell you if one audience’s language use is more violent, angry, confident or calm than another.

-The platform is able to identify over 20 different emotions when analysing a data set.
+The platform is able to identify over 20 different emotions when analyzing a data set.
 It does this by looking not only at individual words but also at the surrounding words.
 This helps to capture context and supports the accuracy of emotional classifications.
 In comparison to sentiment analysis, this allows for the identification of emotional nuances within the text analysis that are far more insightful than a positive-negative classification alone.

 The power of emotional understanding